pubmob-com/pubmob/_pubs/jefflangr.md

 pub-photo-caption: "Reach new peaks with our training."
 pub-summary-twenty-words: Join a lively mob and learn from a veteran developer and author.
 TDD, design, legacy, BDD, more!

-tagline: The best place for hootin' and hollerin'
+tagline: "Living & loving software development for decades"
 tender-blurb: "Jeff has been building software professionally since 1982.
 He's written five books and contributed to Clean Code.
 Jeff is the owner of Langr Software Solutions."
 company: Langr Software Solutions, Inc.
 company-blurb: "Langr Software Solutions provides training, coaching, and development services for software development teams."